NASA-IMPACT/SNWG-Participant-Dashboard/index.md

 ## Site Audience
 The intended audience for this site is the Solution Project Team as they progress through the various document developments, decision gates, and reporting requirements of the SNWG project lifecycle.

+#Welcome to the SNWG MO!

+## What do we Produce?

+The SNWG MO helps various agencies produce **EOSDIS Standard Products**[^1]

+EOS Standard Products are internally consistent, well-calibrated records of observations of the Earth's geophysical properties.
+They are identified and defined by EOS investigators who have been selected through a competitive peer review process to develop algorithms and software for generating products from EOS observations.
+- _Products_ contain geophysical parameters and can be used for science research and application.
+- A _standard product file_ may require companion/support files to make data usable or to satisfy policy requirements.
+Examples include geolocation data files, browse image data, calibration and validation, higher-resolution data undergoing validation, and data quality metrics.
+_Standard_ products are validated, QA and fully documented.

 ## SNWG Implementation Contacts